A Guide to Air Compressor Usage & Care | Air Compressor Help Guides

 When servicing a compressor, only genuine parts must be used to save causing damage to the equipment and ensure the parts can keep up with the constant running of the compressor.
 Only qualified maintenance engineers should ever carry out any repairs, as a compressor is constantly pressurized and extreme care should be taken to avoid very serious injury.

-Never add oil to the compressor unless it is purposely manufactured for the brand of compressor being serviced!
+Never add oil to the compressor unless it is purposely manufactured for the brand of air compressor being serviced.

-If you will like a competitive quotation for a routine service and inspection of your compressor, why not give us a call
+If you would like a competitive quotation for a routine service and inspection of your air compressor, you can contact our aftercare service department on 01909 480055 or [email protected].